syncfusion-content/wpf-docs/wpf/WizardControl/Getting-Started.md

 {% highlight xml %}

-[XAML]

 <syncfusion:WizardControl Name="wizardControl"/>

 {% endhighlight %}

-{% highlight C# %}
+{% highlight c# %}

-[C#]

 // "grid" is the name of grid panel

 WizardControl wizardControl = new WizardControl();

 grid.Children.Add(wizardControl);

 {% endhighlight %}

-> _Note: For creating Wizard control using C# code, you must already have a panel in which you are going to add the control.
-Otherwise, the control cannot be displayed._
+> Note: For creating Wizard control using C# code, you must already have a panel in which you are going to add the control.
+Otherwise, the control cannot be displayed.

 ![](Getting-Started_images/Getting-Started_img1.jpeg)